OscarLigthart/Knowledge-Representation/Assignment2/README.md

 A state-graph will appear in the folder in the form of a .pdf file and the trace will be printed to the terminal.

+:exclamation: If you encounter any problems during running, please contact us at:
+* oscar.ligthart@student.uva.nl

 ---

 ## Built With